TylerTemp/SaintsField/README.md

 Ask the inspector to display another type of field rather than the field's original type.

-This is useful when you want to have a `GameObject` of prefab, but you want this target prefab has specific component (e.g. your own `MonoScript`, or a `ParticalSystem`).
-By using this you enforce the inspector to sign the required object that has your expected component, but still give you the original type value to field.
+This is useful when you want to have a `GameObject` prefab, but you want this target prefab to have a specific component (e.g. your own `MonoScript`, or a `ParticalSystem`).
+By using this you force the inspector to sign the required object that has your expected component but still gives you the original typed value to field.

 *   AllowMultiple: No